tegraoss/assinaturator/README.md

 Signature generator

-Aplication responsible for creating the signatures using [Angular](https://angularjs.org/), [Clipboard.js](https://clipboardjs.com/) and [Gravatar](https://en.gravatar.com/).
+Application responsible for creating the signatures using [Angular](https://angularjs.org/), [Clipboard.js](https://clipboardjs.com/) and [Gravatar](https://en.gravatar.com/).

 Run the application
 =====================
-To properly run the application you are going to need a server with live reload capability.
+To properly run the application you are going to need a server with the live reload capability.
 You don't need to install any browser plugins or manually add code snippets to your pages for the reload functionality to work.
 You could use only [live-server](https://github.com/tapio/live-server).

 ```